Johnly1986/MGO/README.md

 ## License

-Copyright Johnlyon.
-Licensed under the [Apache License 2.0](LICENSE).
+[Apache License 2.0](LICENSE), MGO is free for both commercial and non-commercial use.

 Third-party component licenses are acknowledged in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).